-The associate degree nursing program offers four sequential clinical nursing courses which students complete over two years.
+The Associate Degree Nursing Program offers four sequential clinical nursing courses which students complete over two years.
 Each course uses classroom learning, facilitated-lab experience and faculty supervised clinical experience to prepare students to provide holistic nursing care to individuals, families and groups.
 Using a model of skill acquisition researched by Patricia Benner, and a self-care framework, faculty guide students to develop the capacity to provide increasingly complex nursing care.
 Entering students must have completed a nurse assistant curriculum and be licensed as a Nurse Assistant within the State of NH.

 Students integrate nursing knowledge with a liberal arts curriculum of life and social sciences, humanities, mathematics, and English courses to grow personally and professionally, and perform in the role of a beginning registered nurse.
 Students may begin the general education courses prior to acceptance in the nursing program courses.
 Many students complete the general education courses over a two- year period prior to acceptance into the program.
-Sixty - seven (67) college credits are required to meet graduation requirements in the Associate Degree in Science in Nursing.
+Sixty-seven (67) or sixty-eight (68) college credits, depending on the number of credits awarded for the math requirement, are needed to meet graduation requirements in the Associate Degree in Science in Nursing.